Here Are The 19 Cheapest Yet Great Places To Live In Missouri

 The cost of living in Trenton is 11% less than the Missouri average and 18.9% less than the national average.

 Trenton is the county seat of Grundy County and has a population of 6,000 residents.
-Its claim to fame is to be the world's largest producer of vienna sausages via ConAgra Grocery Foods plant, its biggest employer.
-Trenton has an aquatic center, a modern movie theater with 3-D capabilities, a skating rink, two skateboarding parks (one indoor and one outdoor), numerous city parks, some with ball fields and soccer fields.
+Its claim to fame is that it is the world's largest producer of Vienna sausages via ConAgra Grocery Foods plant, its biggest employer.
+Trenton has an aquatic center, a modern movie theater with 3-D capabilities, a skating rink, two skateboarding parks (one indoor and one outdoor), and numerous city parks, some with ball fields and soccer fields.
+And if you're a fan of the great outdoors, you should definitely check out the beautiful

 The cost of living in Sikeston is 10.9% less than the Missouri average and 18.8% less than the national average.